 Address the institutional and co-ordination deficit for F&D to meet challenges such as skills deficits and poor infrastructure, to support key sectors including with a F&D catapult

 Address the ‘post-code penalty for primes’ – to overcome productivity issues at factories place a remit on national Industrial Strategy institutions to assess key sector and prime needs and co-ordinate with local institutions including Local Enterprise Partnerships (LEPs), CAs and counties.

 Establish ‘productivity target areas’ to support localities with lower economic performance

 Raise the status of the sector for the high-skilled and bring workforce improvement through ‘employee voice deals’ to raise skill levels, spread innovation and improve productivity

 Create a ‘Leadership Group’ to support F&D ‘Purposeful Companies’ supporting company leaders not just in food production but business practices

 Establish a ‘National Industrial Strategy Advisory Commission’ with an annual Industrial Strategy progress report to build political consensus and certainty, addressing a UK weakness.

 Thomas joined ResPublica in 2016, having completed his Master’s degree in Foreign Policy at the University of Leiden in the Netherlands.
 Prior to this Thomas worked for over a year in public affairs handling corporate accounts across energy, tech, transport...

-Jake Sumner joined ResPublica in January 2017 as Senior Associate, Industrial Strategy.
-He has more than 20 years’ experience of public policy, campaigns and projects in national, regional and local government.
-He served as Chief Political Adviser and Chief of...
+Jake Sumner is an Associate at ResPublica .
+He was previously our Senior Associate for Industrial Strategy upon joining us in January 2017.
+He has more than 20 years’ experience of public policy, campaigns and projects in national, regional and...

 London, SW1A 2DD